crambaud/crambaud/README.md

 ## Projects

-Currently working on my new website, using the Bulma CSS Framework.
+Currently working on my new website.
 It will be hosted on Github Page to replace the current one (link below).

 ## Socials